 During fiscal 2006, the IRS invited the Company to participate in the Compliance Assurance Process (CAP), which is a voluntary pilot program the IRS is conducting for a limited number of large business taxpayers.
 The objective of CAP is to reduce taxpayer burden associated with IRS audits while assuring the IRS of the accuracy of tax returns prior to filing.
 The Company participated in CAP for fiscal 2006 and 2007.
 Under the program, the IRS is expected to work with the Company contemporaneously to achieve federal tax compliance and resolve issues prior to the filing of a tax return.
 CAP is designed to eliminate or substantially reduce the need for post-filing examinations of future tax returns.
-The IRS and the Company have agreed on the treatment of a number of issues, including the same R&D credit and foreign manufacturing issues mentioned above related to fiscal 2004 and 2005.
+The IRS and the Company have agreed on the treatment of a number of issues that have been included in an Issue Resolutions Agreement related to the 2006 and 2007 tax returns.
+However, no agreement was reached on the tax treatment of a number of issues, including the same R&D credit and foreign manufacturing issues mentioned above related to fiscal 2004 and 2005.
 The IRS has not completed its audit of the pricing of intercompany sales (transfer pricing).
 The Company has not provided for any additional taxes in respect of the examination of the fiscal 2006 and 2007 tax returns.